Development of Singularities of the Skyrme Model: Main Problem and Main Result

-\subsection{Main Problem and Main Result}
+\section{Main Problem and Main Result}

-We concern ourselves with the development of singularities of Skyrme Maps for the equivariant case of the Skyrme Model with $m=5$ and $\mathcal{N}=S^5$ in the strong-field limit.
-The solution to the equivariant, strong-field Skyrme Model equation of motion will be shown to blow up in finite time by the same mechanism as in \cite{Shatah Dev}.
+We concern ourselves with the development of singularities of Skyrme Maps for the equivariant case of the Skyrme Model with $m=5$, $\mathcal{N}=S^5$, and $h$ the standard round metric in the strong-field limit.
+The solution to the equivariant, strong-field Skyrme Model equation of motion will be shown to blow up in finite time by the same mechanism as in \cite{S_wksln}.